 In her spare time, Emily enjoys running with her dog Obie, expanding her coding skills, and playing board games.

 Sometimes chef, full-time mom, but 100% geek, Sara Gibbons spent her youth building Legos, solving puzzles, and playing video games.
 Little did she know it was priming her for an amazing Software Engineering career.
-After 15 years working for companies ranging from small startups, to the big 3, Sara is now a Software Engineer at Mutually Human where she can fully embrace her love of all things geeky.
+After 15 years working for companies ranging from small startups, to the big 3, Sara is now a Sr. Technical Lead at Quikly in Detroit where she can fully embrace her love of all things geeky.

 Erin is a graduate of the Grand Circus Java/Backend Bootcamp.
-She recently completed a temporary assignment as a Java Bootcamp Instructor with The Iron Yard and is seeking a new position as an entry level developer.
+She recently completed a Software Apprenticeship at Pillar Technologies and is now working as a Software Artisan.

 In her spare time she enjoys playing with her cats Saxon and Baltimore, and her puppy, Kaylee.
 If the pets are sleeping, Erin can be found playing video games or knitting.